Where Is My Train

-Where Is My Train is an Android and iOS application owned by Google for tracking the live status of trains operated by Indian Railways and local and metro trains of some cities of India.
-The application was created by Sigmoid Labs, a team of former TiVo Corporation developers.
-The company was acquired by Google in 2018.
+Where Is My Train is a mobile application owned by Google LLC that provides real-time tracking and status information for trains operated by Indian Railways, as well as local and metro trains in selected Indian cities.
+The application was originally developed by Sigmoid Labs, a startup founded by former TiVo Corporation engineers, and was acquired by Google in December 2018.